SpikeAI/2022-10-04_polychronies_OBSOLETE/manuscript.md

  * A notable exception is the polychronization model of Izhikevich [@Izhikevich2006], which combined the construction of a random recurrent model of spiking neurons including such delays and whose weights evolved with a Spike-Time Dependent Plasticity (STDP) learning rule.
 In this model, raster plot analysis showed repeated activation of Polychronous Groups (PGs), i.e., specific spike patterns with a specific sequence of activations.

-#### link to traveling waves and synaptic delays
+#### Traveling waves: A more generic view

 [@doi:10.1038/s41467-021-26175-1]

+[@Muller14]

 Spontaneous traveling waves naturally emerge from horizontal fiber time delays and travel through locally asynchronous-irregular states [@doi:10.1126/science.278.5345.1950]

 Our approach would be distinct than these approaches from us and colleagues as we will directly deal with delays in the system at the presynaptic level.

-I have an extensive expertise in the domain of temporal delays in the nervous system, both at the neural [@doi:10.1007/s00422-014-0620-8] and behavioral [@doi:10.1371/journal.pcbi.1005068] levels.
+there are temporal delays in the nervous system, both at the neural [@doi:10.1007/s00422-014-0620-8] and behavioral [@doi:10.1371/journal.pcbi.1005068] levels.
 Extending this knowledge to the optimization of delays in a SNN will provide a breakthrough in the efficiency of these networks.

-Our expertise in reproducing the HOTS network [@doi:10.1109/CBMI50038.2021.9461901,@doi:Grimaldi2022pami] will be crucial in the swift realization of this project.
+Our expertise in reproducing the HOTS network [@Grimaldi2021,@Grimaldi2022]